mysouto/tea-cozy/README.md

 # tea-cozy
-A Codecademy project for a fictional tea shop website using responsive design
+A Codecademy project for a fictional tea shop website using responsive design.
+The design spec and image assets were provided by Codecademy in the Front-End Career Path course.